department-of-veterans-affairs/vets-website/README.md

 be shared between build and test.

 ### Static Webserver
-The site comes bundled with a static webserver, whic is used for serving the files of a certain build-type from the build directory.
+The site comes bundled with a static webserver, which is used for serving the files of a certain build-type from the build directory.
 If there isn't already a server running on port `3001` as is the case with `npm run watch`, the static webserver will automatically be started during Nightwatch tests (E2E and Visual Regression) that will serve the files of the corresponding build.

 #### Running the site in production
 It is sometimes useful to ensure that a certain feature of the site will function correctly in a certain environment.
 For example, a common use case is to render a certain feature in all environments outside of production.
 In this case, it would be beneficial to ensure the production environment is not impacted.
 To locally run a production build of the website, follow these steps:

 1. `NODE_ENV=production npm run build -- --buildtype=production`
   - This will generate the complete static website in `build/production`.
   - NOTE: You will likely see files already in the `build/development` directory.
-This contains the generated content files from Metalsmith, but unless you recently executed a development build, it most like does not contain the Webpack-compiled assets (JS/CSS) which are served from memory and not written to the file system during the watch-task.
+This contains the generated content files from Metalsmith, but unless you recently executed a development build, it most likely does not contain the Webpack-compiled assets (JS/CSS) which are served from memory and not written to the file system during the watch-task.
 2. `node src/platform/testing/e2e/test-server.js --buildtype=production`
-  - You should see console output indicating that a local webserver has started for the production build-type.
-The port
+  - You should see console output indicating that a local webserver has started, which port it is running on, and for which build-type.

 ### End-to-end Test -- nightwatch